 If travel is required, AmeriCorps VISTA will pay for the fastest regularly scheduled means of transportation to and from the site of the emergency or to your home of record, provided the destination is in the United States or a U.S. territory.
-The VMSU may arrange travel for members when able to do so within the time requirements.
+The VISTA program is able to pay for transportation to and from a United States Port of Entry in circumstances where a VISTA needs to travel internationally during an emergency.
+Please complete the Emergency Travel Request and Approval Form with your sponsor and have them email the form to VMSU@AmeriCorps.gov.
+Once it is approved by the VMSU Director, the VMSU may arrange travel for members when they are able to do so within the time requirements.

 If the member arranges or purchases their own transportation, the member must submit receipts for all reimbursable costs.
-All requests for reimbursements will be reviewed by the VMSU for accurate and reasonable costs.
+All requests for reimbursements will be reviewed by the VMSU Director for accurate and reasonable costs.